jackmerrill/maatt.fr/content/about.md

 My name's Matt Ronchetto (I go by `ドアマット`, `doamatto`, or `maatt` on the Internet) and **I'm a high school student** and an **open-source developer/designer with a passion for making accessible, ethical software.**

 I spend most of my free time listening to music or focusing on studies to land a spot at a nice uni, ideally in the Pacific/Mountain region.
-When I'm not doing either, chances are I'm either on campus doing life or prorgamming <br/>
+When I'm not doing either, chances are I'm either on campus doing life or programming <br/>
 [See what I'm listening to &rarr;](https://last.fm/user/doamatto) or [what I've been working on &rarr;](/work)

 **I'm a peer tutor at my high school,** specialising in English and History, with plans to expand into first-year Physics. **I also help run the audio and visual works for assemblies and other school events,** as well as document it for the school's internal news network.<br/>